-- Describe behavior that builds a positive environment for learning; - · Delineate specific examples of scholar misconduct; - Define penalties that will be imposed for specific misconduct; and - Provide for district consistency in the matter of scholar discipline.
+- Describe behavior that builds a positive environment for learning. - Delineate specific examples of scholar misconduct. - · Define potential consequences that will be imposed for specific misconduct; and - Provide for district consistency in the matter of scholar behavior and the opportunity for the use of restorative practices.